Can Embraer S.A. (ERJ) Remain Competitive?

 ERJ’s Market Performance

-ERJ stocks went down by -1.05% for the week, with a monthly drop of -4.58% and a quarterly performance of 12.09%, while its annual performance rate touched 281.00%.
-The volatility ratio for the week stands at 3.91% while the volatility levels for the past 30 days are set at 4.30% for Embraer S.A..
-The simple moving average for the period of the last 20 days is -7.93% for ERJ stocks with a simple moving average of 21.89% for the last 200 days.
+ERJ stocks went up by 8.11% for the week, with a monthly drop of -4.66% and a quarterly performance of 16.44%, while its annual performance rate touched 258.00%.
+The volatility ratio for the week stands at 4.71% while the volatility levels for the past 30 days are set at 4.22% for Embraer S.A..
+The simple moving average for the period of the last 20 days is -2.74% for ERJ stocks with a simple moving average of 26.72% for the last 200 days.

 Analysts’ Opinion of ERJ